NoahCornish/noahcornish/README.md

 - Developed an R package to access Ontario Hockey League (OHL) data.
 [GitHub Repository](https://www.github.com/NoahCornish/OHLpkg)

-**North American Flight Condition Research Project (NAFCRP)**
-- Developing a comprehensive national METAR dataset for research and analysis.

 ---

 ## Future Aspirations

 I am committed to continuous professional growth, particularly in GIS, programming, and web development.
-I aim to further expand my expertise in ArcGIS, JavaScript, and HTML while pursuing ambitious personal goals such as completing an Ironman triathlon—demonstrating my dedication to both physical and mental endurance.
 I am passionate about embracing new challenges and building on my academic and professional experiences.